elocemearg/numsolver/README.md

 not be an exact solution), or `false` if an error occurred.

 ### `getSolutions()`
 Return an array of `Expression` objects, each of which is a best solution.
-If you called `runSolver()`, this array will only have one expression in it.
-If you called `runSolverAllSolutions()` it might have more.
+If you called `solverRun()`, this array will only have one expression in it.
+If you called `solverRunAllSolutions()` it might have more.
 If there was an error, this returns `null`.

 ### `getSolution()`
 Returns the first expression in the list returned by `getSolutions()`, or